-36. Can I get service at the HWH factory?
+37. Can I get service at the HWH FACTORY?

 Yes.
 HWH does have a service center.

-37. Do I need an appointment to come to HWH for service?
+38. Do I need an appointment to come to the HWH FACTORY for service?

 It is always best to call ahead and get an appointment.
 People with appointments will be taken care of first.
 Without an appointment, you may not get service the same day you arrive.
 You can call us at 800-321-3494 or 563-724-3396.
 You can also email for an appointment at email@example.com.

-38. Can I get service performed at RV rallies?
+39. Can I get service performed at RV RALLIES?

 RV rallies are not the best place to get service.
 Due to time restrictions, area, weather conditions, and parts availability, repair at a rally may not be possible.
 At some rallies service may be performed on a limited basis.
 Not all repairs can be made at a rally.
 Check with the HWH booth at a rally for available service.
 Our Rally Schedule can be found at this link: ml33559.pdf

 When buying a coach or after having a system installed the fluid level should be checked to make sure the fluid level is within one inch of the top of the tank with all jacks retracted.
-Not all slide-outs need to be retracted to check the fluid level.
+All HWH hydraulic equipment needs to be retracted to check the fluid level.
 After that, unless there has been a leak or a repair the fluid level does not have to be checked.

 There is a breather cap on top of the pump-motor-tank assembly.
 Clean around the cap and remove it (turn counter-clockwise).
-The level should be one inch from the top of the tank with the hydraulic jacks retracted.
-Determine what type of slide-out mechanism is used to determine the proper position of the room to check the fluid level.
-If the fluid is touching the dipstick the level is adequate.
+The level should be one inch from the top of the tank.
+All HWH hydraulic equipment including jacks, slide-outs and steps must be retracted to check fluid level.

 The use of standard fluids in extreme cold weather can cause the leveling system or slide-outs to be sluggish.
 HWH has a fluid available for use in extreme cold weather applications. ml56900.html